freddiekim/Blog/README.md

 ### 2017-05-07

--	first my githbu blog invention
+-	first my github blog invention.
+-	add gitignore.
+-	add a blog post and a diary post